 - A rewarding career; supporting young adults with learning disabilities, autism and behaviour that challenges

 - Assist clients with daily activities, i.e. personal care, support in the community, cooking, cleaning, etc.

-- Communicate effectively with all service users, staff and family members
+- Communicate effectively with all students, staff and family members

 - Promote and encourage independence